ucr-riple/NullAwayAnnotator/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Stack trace**
-If applicable, add screenshots to help explain your problem.
+If applicable, add stack trace of the exception below.

 **OS (please complete the following information):**
  - OS: [e.g. iOS]